 Mr. Maurer holds a BA in classical liberal arts from Thomas Aquinas College and a MA in Ancient Greek and Latin from Brandeis University.
 A co-founder of the Lyceum School in Cleveland, Ohio, Mr. Maurer taught at a classical school, a behavioral school, an inner-city school, and at St. Paul’s Choir School in Cambridge, MA before coming to RAA.
 While at SPCS, where he taught math, science, and Latin, Mr. Maurer was a 2020 recipient of Archdiocese of Boston’s Excellence in Education Awards.
 Mr. Maurer is the moderator of RAA’s Stock Market Club.
 New to PA, Mr. Maurer lives with his wife in Royersford.
 His favorite hobbies are reading, hiking, trading, and traveling.

-Kimberly Petrucci is a composition and elementary science teacher at Regina Angelorum Academy.
+Mrs. Petrucci is a composition and elementary science teacher at Regina Angelorum Academy.
 She graduated from East Carolina University with a Bachelor of Science in English.
-After student teaching high school English in Greenville, NC, Kimberly worked for an international nonprofit organization in Washington DC.
+After student teaching high school English in Greenville, NC, Mrs. Petrucci worked for an international nonprofit organization in Washington DC.
 She has teaching certifications in North Carolina and Pennsylvania.
 Prior to raising her six children, she was employed with Ericsson Telecommunications and currently resides in the Philadelphia region with her husband and family.

-Stephanie Nicholson is a classically trained artist who has studied at the Pennsylvania Academy of the Fine Arts as well as at Studio Incamminati.
+Mrs. Nicholson is a classically trained artist who has studied at the Pennsylvania Academy of the Fine Arts as well as at Studio Incamminati.
 She earned her BFA in painting with a minor in English from Syracuse University in 2002.
 From teaching private lessons, she developed a love for teaching and developed her skills by obtaining her Masters in Art Education with an emphasis on Special Populations from Moore College of Art and Design in 2017.
-Stephanie’s teaching practice has always centered around the beauty of God’s creation, and she often incorporates a wonder for the natural world into her lessons.
-This is her fourth-year teaching at RAA and it is a blessing to work with such bright and enthusiastic students in an environment centered around Christ.
+Mrs. Nicholson teaching practice has always centered around the beauty of God’s creation, and she often incorporates a wonder for the natural world into her lessons.
+She finds working at blessing to work with such bright and enthusiastic students in an environment centered around Christ.